 What is Insect Shield?

 Insect Shield® Repellent Apparel and Insect Shield® Repellent Gear are revolutionary products designed to provide long-lasting, effective and convenient personal insect protection.
-The durable protection provided by Insect Shield apparel and gear is the result of years of research and testing.
+They are one of the most effective new tools launched in over 50 years to help battle insects such as mosquitoes and ticks, some of which may carry diseases.
+The protection they offer is the result of years of research and testing.
 In July 2003, Insect Shield Repellent Apparel was registered by the U.S. Environmental Protection Agency.
-In 2006, the U.S. Environmental Protection Agency accepted an amendment extending the durability claims of Insect Shield Repellent Apparel from 25 washes to 70 washes.
-The duration of the repellency is supported by experimental data.
-Insect Shield apparel and gear products combine the Insect Shield process with a proprietary formulation of the insect repellent permethrin resulting in effective insect protection that lasts the expected lifetime of a garment.
+In 2006, the EPA accepted an amendment extending the durability claims of our apparel from 25 washes to 70 washes.
+Our products combine the Insect Shield process with a proprietary formulation of permethrin, resulting in effective insect protection that lasts the expected lifetime of a garment.

 Is Insect Shield EPA-registered?